warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 mechanical.

-^1^In a solid the inner electrons are attached to a particular nucleus, and for them the relevant size would be the radius of the atom.
+^1^In a solid the inner electrons are attached to a particular nucleus, and for them the relevant distance would be the radius of the atom.
 But the outermost electrons are not attached, and for them the relevant distance is the lattice spacing.
 This problem pertains to *outer* electrons.
 ::::